cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/device-profiles.md

 4. Select **Save profile**.

-The updated settings will immediately propagate to clients.
+The new settings will immediately propagate to devices that match this profile.

 ## Verify settings